 The R.A.D.
 Program is a comprehensive course for women that teaches awareness, prevention, risk reduction and avoidance strategies.
-Through a collaborative effort, the SAVE Project and the Department of Kinesiology & Health Promotion offer R.A.D. training as a course for credit.
-Periodically, in cooperation with the SAVE Project, University and Troy Police Departments, R.A.D. is offered as a free, 12-hour training.
+Through a collaborative effort, the Student Counseling Center and the Department of Kinesiology & Health Promotion offer R.A.D. training as a course for credit.